-Prospective students who are matriculating into any School in the University have the option of applying to the MPH Program for Joint Degree status.
+Prospective students who are matriculating into any PhD program at the University might have the option of applying to the MPH Program for Joint Degree status, depending on the rules of that PhD program.
 Students apply separately to each program and each program makes an independent admission’s evaluation.
 If a joint-degree applicant lacks sufficient relevant public health experience, admission to MPH will be partially contingent on acceptance into the other graduate program.
 Joint-degree applicants are advised to apply to the MPH program as early in the academic year as possible, and to indicate on each application that they have applied, or have been admitted, to another program.
 Please note: students may have exploratory conversations with faculty/advisors/staff of each program before they apply; however, any curriculum planning prior to admission is considered tentative and will be re-evaluated after admission.

 Before or upon admission to the MPH program, the student will obtain approval from their home school (primary program) chair/director to pursue a joint-degree program with the MPH.
 The program chair/director will sign the Joint Degree Approval Form to indicate his/her approval.
 This form will be kept in the students' file in the MPH program office.